survivejs/react-book/manuscript/02_developing_with_webpack.md

 }
 ```

 If you run the development build now using `npm start`, webpack will generate sourcemaps.
 When `eval` is used webpack will execute each module through `eval` and `//@ sourceURL`.
 This option is suitable only for development usage!
-The [official documentation](https://webpack.github.io/docs/configuration.html#devtool) goes into further detail about possible options available.
+The [official documentation](https://webpack.github.io/docs/configuration.html#devtool) goes into further detail about the possible options available.

 It is possible you may need to enable sourcemaps at your browser for this to work.
 See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) instructions for further details.